 that must begin with an input operator and end with an output operator.

-Pipelines typically call UDOs from the same package to transform data:
+Pipelines typically use source operators to fetch and parse data, then call UDOs from the same package to transform the parsed events:

 Configure pipeline behavior